Australian songs for the ultimate road trip playlist

 Tame Impala – Though the psychedelic pop group Tame Impala is known as a band, all songs are written, recorded, and performed in the studio by Kevin Parker.

-John Butler Trio – While the trio may be more aligned with Byron Bay than Perth, this rock band had three albums debut at number one during the early 2000s.
+John Butler Trio – While the trio may be more aligned with Byron Bay than Perth, this rock band had three debut #1 albums -what can be Better Than That?

-Eskimo Joe – Born out of Freemantle, these schoolmates have stuck together for more than 20 years and are still touring regularly.
+Eskimo Joe – Born out of Freemantle, these schoolmates have stuck together for more than 20 years and still regularly tour around the great Foreign Land.

-Honourable mentions: End of Fashion, Baby Animals, Pendulum, Little Birdy, Gyroscope, Brian Cadd, Karnivool.
+Honourable mentions: End of Fashion, Birds of Tokyo, Baby Animals, Pendulum, Little Birdy, Gyroscope, Brian Cadd, Karnivool.

 South Australia

-Cold Chisel – Fronted by Jimmy Barnes, Cold Chisel is without doubt Australia’s quintessential pub rock band, certain to feature on every barbeque playlist nationwide.
+Cold Chisel – Fronted by Jimmy Barnes, Cold Chisel is without doubt Australia’s quintessential pub rock band, certain to feature on every Aussie playlist as you pass those Flame Trees nationwide.

-Paul Kelly – One of Australia’s greatest storytellers, the Adelaide-born singer-songwriter has been rocking Australia’s music scene and radio waves for almost 50 years.
+Paul Kelly – He’ll have you singing along Before Too Long.
+One of Australia’s greatest storytellers, the Adelaide-born singer-songwriter has been rocking Australia’s music scene and radio waves for almost 50 years.

-Sia – While the faceless singer has her own impressive music career, she has written songs for international pop icons including Rhianna, Beyoncé and Britney Spears.
+Sia – While the faceless singer has her own Unstoppable music career, she has also written songs for international pop icons including Rhianna, Beyoncé and Britney Spears.

-Kasey Chambers – The Adelaide-born country music superstar was inducted into the ARIA Hall of Fame in 2018 following her incredible fourteen ARIA Music Awards.
+Kasey Chambers – The Adelaide-born country music superstar was inducted into the ARIA Hall of Fame following her incredible fourteen ARIA Music Awards sweep in 2018.

-Honourable mentions: The Angels, The Superjesus, Orianthi, No Fixed Address, Wolf & Cub, The Masters Apprentices, Redgum.
+Honourable mentions: The Angels, The Superjesus, Orianthi, No Fixed Address, Wolf & Cub, The Masters Apprentices, Redgum, GANGgajang.

 Tasmania

-While Tassie's music scene is yet to produce an international household name, here are some of the up-and-coming bands that are making a splash in the mainland Australian music scene: Reuben Koops, Heart Beach, Tiger Choir, The Sleepy Heads, The Innocents, Christopher Coleman Collective.
+While Tasmania's music scene is yet to produce an international household name, here are some of the up-and-coming bands that are making a splash in the mainland Australian music scene: Dan Tuffy, Miles Brown, Greeley, Reuben Koops, Heart Beach, Tiger Choir, The Sleepy Heads, The Innocents, Christopher Coleman Collective.